Plan your escape!

 Make sure that you practice your home fire escape drill at least twice a year.
-Everyone in your home needs to know how to get low and go under smoke, in case they need to escape through smoke.
+Ensure that everyone in our home knows how to get low and go under smoke, in case we need to escape through smoke.
 If the smoke alarm sounds, get outside of the home and stay outside, and then alert the fire department to any people or pets that may still be trapped inside.

-According to a National Fire Protection Association survey, only one of every three American households (32%) have actually developed and practiced a home fire escape plan.
-One-third thought they would have at least six minutes before a fire in their home would become life-threatening.
-In reality, the time available is often less.
-Only 8% of U.S. households said their first thought on hearing a smoke alarm would be to get out.
+According a National Fire Protection Association survey, only one of every three American households (32%) have actually developed and practiced a home fire escape plan.

-- I have made a map of our home indicating all windows and doors that can be used to get outside if the smoke alarm sounds.
+- Make a map of your home indicating all windows and doors that can be used to get outside if the smoke alarm sounds.

-- All members of my household have walked through the home with me to identify two ways out of each room.
+- All members of the household have walked through the home to identify two ways out of each room.

 - The home fire escape plan includes two ways out of every room in the home (usually a door and a window).